 Zach has a long history in the Catholic social justice community.
 He comes to Call To Action from the Salvation Army Harbor Light Center, Minnesota’s largest homeless shelter, where he was Program Director.
 Zach also organized and hosted the 2016 national Faith and Resistance Retreat on Racial Equity, and has worked with the Catholic Worker Community, Minnesota Neighborhoods Organizing for Change (NOC) and the Minnesota Harm Reduction Coalition.
 He’s a regular guest speaker on topics of homelessness, social justice, anti-racism, and applied ethics, and is a graduate of Viterbo University in La Crosse, Wisconsin.

 Christine credits CTA’s 20/30 young adult community with bringing her back to the Catholic faith of her childhood, and she is thrilled to join CTA as Communications Manager.
 She has spent over a decade working for justice in the Catholic Church, and recently served as Coordinator for Equally Blessed (a coalition of Catholic organizations committed to LGBTQ equality, of which CTA is a member).
-As a woman called to ordained ministry, Christine has a particular passion for gender justice in the Catholic Church.
-She served as Co-President of the Women’s Ordination Conference from 2012-2014.
-In September 2015, she was ordained a deacon through Roman Catholic Womanpriests.
+Christine has a particular passion for gender justice in the Catholic Church and was recently ordained a priest through Roman Catholic Womanpriests.
 She holds a BA in Peace and Global Studies from Earlham College and a Master of Divinity from Pacific School of Religion.
 You can learn more about how she lives her priestly ministry at www.viasophiaministry.com.